Peter Lak

-Peter Lak (born April 20, 1973) is a retired American soccer defender who played professionally in the USISL A-League and Major League Soccer.
+Peter Lak (born April 20, 1973) is an American retired soccer defender who played professionally in the USISL A-League and Major League Soccer.

 Youth

 Lak grew up in Huntington Beach, California, graduating from Ocean View High School in 1991.
-He attended Cal Poly Pomona where he played on the men’s soccer team in 1991 and 1992.
-He transferred to Cal State Fullerton after his sophomore year and played on the Titan’s soccer team in 1993 and 1994.
+He attended Cal Poly Pomona where he played on the men's soccer team in 1991 and 1992.
+He transferred to Cal State Fullerton after his sophomore year and played on the Titan's soccer team in 1993 and 1994.

 Professional

 In 1995, Lak played for the Los Angeles Salsa U-23 in the USISL Pro League.
 On July 25, 1996, midway through the 1996 A-League season, he joined the Colorado Foxes of the A-League.
 In 1997, he signed with the Orange County Zodiac which served as the farm team for the Los Angeles Galaxy.
 On July 3, 1997, the Galaxy called Lak up from the Zodiac.
 He remained with the Galaxy, playing two games, before being waived on November 14, 1997.
 In 1998, Lak returned to Orange County and played for them through the 2000 season.